-Pentagon's week of power struggles: leak fallout and shouting matches hit Hegseth's inner circle
+Pentagon's week of power struggles: Leak fallout and shouting matches hit Hegseth's inner circle

-FIRST ON FOX: Bitter internal feuds at the Pentagon spilled out into the public this week after members of Defense Secretary Pete Hegseth's inner circle were relieved of their duties — and now accusations are flying as careers hang in the balance.
+According to multiple defense officials, the three employees put on leave this week were never told what they were accused of leaking, were not read their rights and were given no guidance on who they could or couldn’t speak to.
+They were also not asked to turn over their cellphones as part of the leak probe.

+At least one of the former employees is consulting with legal counsel.

-Three top aides to Hegseth were placed on leave and escorted out of the building this week as the Pentagon probes unauthorized leaks: senior adviser Dan Caldwell, deputy chief of staff Darin Selnick and Colin Carroll, chief of staff to Deputy Secretary of Defense Stephen Feinberg.
+Top aides to Defense Secretary Pete Hegseth were placed on leave and escorted out of the building this week as the Pentagon probes unauthorized leaks: senior adviser Dan Caldwell, deputy chief of staff Darin Selnick and Colin Carroll, chief of staff to Deputy Secretary of Defense Stephen Feinberg.

+On Friday evening, those three employees were fired, two defense officials confirmed to Fox News Digital, along with chief of staff Joe Kasper.

 Another press aide, John Ullyot, parted ways with the Pentagon because he did not want to be second-in-command of the communications shop.